VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Related Work

 \section{Related Work}

-\textbf{Value Alignment.} Early work on measuring value alignment \citep{barez2023measuring} emphasized the importance of testing whether models reflect human values.
-Other recent studies have shown that models can exhibit inconsistent or reward-driven behaviors, such as sycophancy or reward tampering \citep{denison2024sycophancy}, further motivating the need for benchmarks that directly evaluate value consistency.

 \textbf{Datasets of Human Values and Alignment.} Recent datasets examine how human values are represented in AI systems.
 PRISM \citep{kirk2024prismalignmentdatasetparticipatory} collects alignment data from participants in 75 countries, highlighting both diversity of perspectives and frequent discussion of controversial topics such as gender, religion, and politics.
-Values in the Wild \citep{huang2025valueswilddiscoveringanalyzing} analyzes over 300K human–AI conversations, building a taxonomy of 3,000 values and showing that models often emphasize helpfulness, professionalism, and transparency.
-While these works catalogue values demonstrated in general human-AI interactions, VAL-Bench differs by testing whether models \textit{apply values consistently} specifically on complex real-world issues.
+Values in the Wild \citep{huang2025valueswilddiscoveringanalyzing} analyzes over 300K human–AI conversations, building a taxonomy of 3,000 values and showing that in controversial situations, such as historical conflicts, Claude models often emphasize values of \textit{accuracy}, \textit{human agency}, and \textit{human wellbeing}.
+These studies provide evidence that LLMs are being used in contexts with moral ambiguity.

-\textbf{Safety and Robustness Benchmarks.} Large-scale evaluations such as DecodingTrust \citep{wang2023decodingtrust}, HolisticEval \citep{liang2022holistic}, and SALAD-bench \citep{li2024salad} measure toxicity, bias, or refusal rates in LLMs.
-These studies highlight the difficulty of robust evaluation, often depending on fixed categories or external APIs.
-Domain-specific analyses show similar risks: \citet{gourabathina2025medium} report that subtle changes in tone can alter medical advice, and \citet{cheung2025large} find that LLMs are far more framing-sensitive than humans in moral dilemmas.
+\textbf{Belief and Value Consistency.} Many studies highlight inconsistency in LLMs. \citep{betz2022judgment} conducted a controlled study showing that LLMs produce logically inconsistent judgments (e.g., contradictory geographical relations or moral evaluations) even when trained on data from authors who individually maintain consistent beliefs.
+The MoralChoice benchmark \citep{scherrer2023evaluating} includes a subset of hypothetical high-ambiguity moral dilemmas, and results show that LLMs are indecisive within those contexts, indicating value indifference.
+The ValueConsistency benchmark \citep{moore2024large} studies value consistency in controversial scenarios by paraphrasing prompts or translating them into different languages, then measuring whether the model's binary stance (Yes / No) changes.
+Interestingly, many models outperform humans on paraphrase consistency.
+VAL-Bench differs by using prompt pairs that express opposing positions rather than paraphrases.
+We identify propositional belief contradictions in descriptive responses, using both the stated propositional attitude and its reasoning as validation.
+Our dataset is grounded in real-world issues, and has a rich diversity of contexts.